Have you been investigated and told there is no medical explanation for your symptoms?

 When I first read this paper I was tearful.
 I could not understand how nearly 50 years later this is not widely known.
 I could visualise patients I had seen in the past whom fitted this category however due to my lack of knowledge I had missed the opportunity to explore if their breathing was impacting their symptoms.
 I want to change this.
 From working as a breathing practitioner I have seen how the body changes when breathing efficiency is improved.
 I do not believe improving breathing efficiency is a cure all however I firmly believe providing a basic efficient foundation of life (breathing) provides the opportunity for every cell, tissue, organ and system in the body to work efficiently.
 If you are curious to learn what conditions, signs, symptoms and medication increase the likelihood of inefficient breathing click here.

 I find it fascinating the symptoms in table 1 can appear in pre-menstrual syndrome (PMS), perimenopause and menopause.
 Progesterone is a respiratory stimulant which means it increases how fast the individual is breathing.
-(2) In those who are breathing efficiently this may not be noticed however in those who are breathing inefficiently it may tip them into symptoms of over-breathing (hyperventilation).
+(3) In those who are breathing efficiently this may not be noticed however in those who are breathing inefficiently it may tip them into symptoms of over-breathing (hyperventilation).
 I believe it is important for women experiencing symptoms of pre-menstrual syndrome (PMS), perimenopause and menopause to assess their breathing efficiency.

-• Biochemical - BREATHE LIGHT – carbon dioxide tolerance
+Biochemical - BREATHE LIGHT – carbon dioxide tolerance

-• Biomechanical – BREATHE LOW- using breathing muscles correctly
+Biomechanical – BREATHE LOW- using breathing muscles correctly

-• Psychophysiological – BREATHE SLOW- slowing speed of breathing in order to influence the autonomic functioning of the body and bring calmness to the mind
+Psychophysiological – BREATHE SLOW- slowing speed of breathing in order to influence the autonomic functioning of the body and bring calmness to the mind

-One patient * who had a severe fight, flight response during a coil fitting (due to a recent traumatic birth) was able to change her autonomic nervous system state to a profound parasympathetic (relaxation) response by breathing silently in and out of her nose, using her diaphragm at 6 breaths per minute.
+One patient * who had a severe fight, flight response during a IUD fitting (due to a recent traumatic birth) was able to change her autonomic nervous system state to a profound parasympathetic (relaxation) response by breathing silently in and out of her nose, using her diaphragm at 6 breaths per minute.
 She remained conscious during the procedure however she was unaware I had fitted a coil as she had entered a profound relaxed state.
 It was at this moment I decided I wanted to embark on my breathing practitioner training.
 This moment truly opened my eyes to the immense power of breathing.

 Whereas other patients had very different responses.
-Some experienced a significant feeling of suffocation (air hunger) and anxiety when I asked them to breath silently in and out of their nose, using their diaphragm at 6 breaths per minute.
-Some could breathe using their diaphragm at 6 breaths per minute but could only tolerate this using the mouth to breathe and frequently these individuals felt lightheaded and developed pins and needles around their mouth and in the hands and feet after breathing in this manner.
+Some experienced a significant feeling of air hunger (feeling of suffocation or needing to take a bigger breath or not getting enough air) and/or anxiety when I asked them to breath silently in and out of their nose, using their diaphragm at 6 breaths per minute.
+Some could only tolerate breathing using their diaphragm at 6 breaths per minute by breathing loudly with their mouth.
+Frequently these individuals felt lightheaded and developed pins and needles around their mouth and in their hands and feet after breathing in this manner.

 Unfortunately, carbon dioxide tolerance is the most difficult aspect to research and teach.
-Carbon dioxide can make the individual experience air hunger (feeling of suffocation or needing to take a bigger breath or not getting enough air) and can generate a fight, flight, freeze (sympathetic) response therefore this needs to be taught carefully and gently so the individual can slowly improve carbon dioxide tolerance without feeling distress.
+Carbon dioxide can make the individual experience air hunger and can generate a fight, flight, freeze (sympathetic) response therefore this needs to be taught carefully and gently so the individual can slowly improve carbon dioxide tolerance without feeling distress.

 * these patients have given me permission to discuss this information anonymously

-1. Lum LC.
+Lum LC.
 Hyperventilation: the tip and the iceberg.
 J Psychosom Res.
 1975;19(5-6):375-83. doi: 10.1016/0022-3999(75)90017-3.
 PMID: 1214233.

-2. Saaresranta T, Polo O. Hormones and breathing.
+Saaresranta T, Polo O. Hormones and breathing.
 Chest.
 2002 Dec;122(6):2165-82. doi: 10.1378/chest.122.6.2165.
 PMID: 12475861.

 Comments